 Publisher: Datamonitor Healthcare

 This Market Spotlight report covers the basal cell carcinoma market, comprising key marketed and pipeline drugs, epidemiology, clinical trials, upcoming events, probability of success, patent information, and licensing and acquisition deals, as well as presenting drug-specific revenue forecasts.

-- The approved drugs in the basal cell carcinoma space target the immune system, reactive oxygen species, free radicals, thymidylate synthase, and hedgehog signaling pathway.
+- The approved drugs in the basal cell carcinoma space target the immune system, thymidylate synthase, and hedgehog signaling pathway.
 The majority of these therapies are administered via the topical route, with the remainder being oral formulations.

-- The majority of industry-sponsored drugs in active clinical development for basal cell carcinoma are in Phase II, with one drug in Phase III.
+- The majority of industry-sponsored drugs in active clinical development for basal cell carcinoma are in Phase II, with two drugs in Phase III.

 - Therapies in the pipeline for basal cell carcinoma focus on a wide variety of targets.
 These drugs are administered via the topical, oral, intravenous, and intratumoral routes.

 - High-impact upcoming events for drugs in the basal cell carcinoma space comprise topline Phase II trial results for Libtayo, and topline Phase III trial results for Ameluz.

 - The overall likelihood of approval of a Phase I solid tumors asset is 5.7%, and the average probability a drug advances from Phase III is 39.4%.
 Drugs, on average, take 9.5 years from Phase I to approval, compared to 9.2 years in the overall oncology space.

 - There have been five licensing and asset acquisition activities involving basal cell carcinoma drugs during 2014–19.
 The $175m agreement between Sun Pharmaceutical and Novartis made in December 2016 for the acquisition of Novartis’s branded oncology product Odomzo by Sun Pharmaceutical was the largest deal.